Italian Salami: How they came to be

 The specialty products of Italian charcuterie are numerous and all characterized by unique elements, as well as by common factors such as the quality of raw materials, from “heavy pigs.”
 Furthermore, the pork’s appropriateness from “heavy pigs” for charcuterie products also depends on the feeding of pigs and pig farms’ structure.

 Also, production techniques are key factors within the supply chain of Italian charcuterie products.
-Last, but not least for the excellence of Italian charcuterie products, is the series of controls carried out to assure their quality and safety.
+Last but not least, the excellence of Italian charcuterie products is the series of controls carried out to assure their quality and safety.

 ITALIAN SALAMI VARIETIES

 It is a product with very ancient origins that evolved over the centuries into several types that now make up a real family subdivided into regional specialties.
-Italian salamis differentiate themselves according to meat grinding (whether fine, medium or coarse).
-According to the spices and ingredients (garlic, chili pepper, fennel seeds, wine), each type contributes to giving each style a definite personality.
+Italian salamis differentiate themselves according to meat grinding (whether fine, medium, or coarse).
+According to the spices and ingredients (garlic, chili pepper, fennel seeds, wine), each type contributes to a definite personality.

-Some of the most renowned salamis are the following: salami Milano (extremely fine grain), salami Felino (medium-sized grain), Hungarian salami (fine grain and slightly smoked), salami Napoli (fine grain) and Soppressa Veneta (medium-sized grain), and at least five types, namely Brianza, Piacentino, Salame di Varzi, Soppressata di Calabria and Salamini Italiani alla Cacciatora receiced the PDO Community recognition.
+Some of the most renowned salamis are the following: salami Milano (wonderful grain), salami Felino (medium-sized grain), Hungarian salami (fine grain and slightly smoked), salami Napoli (fine grain) and Soppressa Veneta (medium-sized grain), and at least five types, namely Brianza, Piacentino, Salame di Varzi, Soppressata di Calabria and Salamini Italiani alla Cacciatora received the PDO Community recognition.

 The typical charcuterie product from the Alto Adige region and has been given the IGP Community recognition.
-The Alto Adige speck region is protected by a specific Consortium that checks and guarantees its quality by applying the Consortium mark to each piece passing controls.
+In addition, the Alto Adige speck region is protected by a specific Consortium that checks and guarantees its quality by applying the Consortium mark to each piece passing controls.

-Speck is made from raw pork legs, that is then smoked and matured.
+Speck is made from raw pork legs that are then smoked and matured.
 One of the secrets in making a good speck is its smoking, an operation that lasts for about ten days using non-resinous types of wood (beech, juniper, and ash).

 Speck is long and flat-like in shape; the inside is pink with a tendency towards red and clearly defined fat parts.
 It has a very distinct spicy and smoky taste.
-It is extremely versatile from a gastronomic point of view.
+Thus, it is incredibly versatile from a gastronomic point of view.

 Bresaola is made from beef leg cuts, dry-cured for about two weeks with salt, pepper, garlic, cinnamon, laurel, and cloves.

-At the end of maturation, Bresaola has a bright red color; its smell is delicate, and slightly spicy aromas can be perceived; the taste ranges from slightly savory to mild and the texture is soft and compact.
+Bresaola has a bright red color; its smell is delicate, and you can perceive slightly spicy aromas; the taste ranges from slightly savory to mild, and the texture is soft and compact.

 This charcuterie product is highly nutritional and energetic thanks to the high protein content and the total or almost total absence of fat.

 It is considered to be one of the most prestigious charcuterie products of the Italian tradition.
-It is made from the fresh rear pork legs, defatted and skinned, separating the muscle mass surrounding the femur.
-The front part of this joint is destined for the preparation of “Fiocco”, which undergoes a shorter maturation period with respect to culatello.
+It is made from the fresh rear pork legs, defatted and skinned, separating the femur’s muscle mass.
+The front part of this joint is destined to prepare “Fiocco,” which undergoes a shorter maturation period for culatello.